-- The Wallonia-Brussels and Asian HEIs must have a signed cooperation agreement or must have expressed the intention to sign one in the two following years;
+- the Wallonia-Brussels and Asian HEIs must sign a cooperation agreement or must have expressed the intention to sign one in the two following years ;

-- The citizenship of the professors is not a criterion for eligibility;
+- the citizenship of the candidate is not a criterion for eligibility ;

 03/ Selection criteria